alessandrocandolini/cv-public/README.md

 * dockerise the build and use github actions to create the artifact and make the pdf downloadable from the release tab
 * remove dependency from `fontspec` and compile it with `pdflatex`
 * remove dependency from awesome-cv
+* fix legature problems when copy-pasting (probably will solve automatically when removing xelatex and custom fonts)

 ## Acknowledgement